Non-Stop India by Mark Tully – Book Review

-An overall theme that comes across the essays is the lack of governance and the need for the government to put its act in place if India has to become so called superpower.
-An interesting multi-dimensional, first hand look at the issues that we always knew from some angles, issues that continue to come in our way every now and then.
+An overall theme that comes across the essays is the lack of governance.
+And the need for the government to put its act in place if India has to become a so-called superpower.
+An interesting multi-dimensional, first-hand look at the issues that we always knew from some angles, issues that continue to come in our way every now and then.